Saidrahma/Fitness-Website/README.md

 ### Back-end

 We used AdminLTE for the CRUD.
-We have also developed dashbroad_activity to display the activities of members: "dashbroad_activityType" & "dashbroad_membre".
+We have also developed dashbroad_activity to display the members activities: "dashbroad_activityType" & "dashbroad_membre".